-Note that the VS project as delivered has two configurations (uTasker - Win32 debug and uTasker - Win32 uTasker AVR32).
-When the configuration with AVR32 build is selected a post build step will cross compile the project code using the GCC compiler.
-This is only possible when the GNU compiler is installed on the local PC and it may also be necessary to modify the paths in the bat file \Applications\uTaskerV1.4\GNU_AVR32\Build_AVR32.bat to suit.
-This is discussed in more detail in chapter 4.
+Note that the VS project as delivered has two configurations (uTasker - Win32 debug and uTasker - Win32 uTasker LM326XXX).
+When this configuration is selected a post build step will cross compile the project code using the GCC compiler.
+This is only possible when the GNU compiler is installed on the local PC and it may also be necessary to modify the paths in the bat file

+\Applications\uTaskerV1.4\GNU\LM3SXXXX\Build\LM3SXXXX.bat to suit.
+This is discussed in more detail in chapter 4.1.